preaction/Statocles/CONTRIBUTING.md

   description
 * User-executable scripts must be documented with a short synopsis, a longer description, and all the arguments and options explained
+* Tests must be documented with the purpose of the test and any useful information for understanding the test.

 ### New Prerequisites